tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-2.md

     *   The name given to the result defined by this operation.
 An operation may define zero or more results (we will limit ourselves to single result operations in the context of Toy), which are SSA values.
+The name is used during parsing but is not persistent (e.g., it is not tracked in the in memory representation of the SSA value).

 -   `"toy.transpose"`

     *   The name of the operation.
-It is expected to be a unique string, with the namespace of the dialect prefixed before a "`.`".
+It is expected to be a unique string, with the namespace of the dialect prefixed before the "`.`".
 This can be read as the `transpose` operation in the `toy` dialect.

 -   `(%tensor)`